Resume and Cover Letter Tips, Tricks, and Examples

 3 Ways to Make Your Teen Resume More Professional

-Unlike the resume of an accomplished adult, a teenager resume will likely be shorter and more academically focused.
-Nevertheless, that doesn’t mean it should be less professional.
+Unlike the resume of an accomplished adult, a teen resume will likely be shorter and more academically focused.
+Regardless of age, it should always be professional.
 Here are three ways to make your teen resume more professional.

 1. Professional contact information

-Fluffybunny69@yahoo.com is a perfectly fine email address, but not the best choice for a resume.
+Fluffybunny69@yahoo.com is a perfectly fine email address, but it’s not the best choice for landing a job.
 When adding an email address to your resume, choose something with your name, initials, and/or simple numbers.

 2. Modern, clean font

-Curlz, Comic Sans, and Papyrus might be acceptable fonts for a school project.
-When it comes to a resume for teens, these fonts should be avoided.
-Instead, you should opt for a clean, modern font.
-When designing a resume for a teenager example fonts to use include Monserrat, Raleway, or Helvetica and most teenage resume template designs will come pre-loaded with fonts that will have a professional look and feel.
+Save the Curlz, Comic Sans, and Papyrus fonts for school poster projects.
+For resumes, you should opt for a clean, modern font, like Garamond, Georgia, Arial, or Helvetica.
+Most teenage resume template designs will come pre-loaded with fonts that will have a professional look and feel.

 3. Social media and portfolio links

-Adding your social media or portfolio links to your resume is a great way to add a wealth of information about yourself.
-Some job seekers and applicants find it useful to share a portfolio URL, Instagram handles, or even Youtube channel information.
-As you share, make sure to only share channels that have content safe for future employers or admissions agents to see.
+Adding your social media or portfolio links to your resume is a great way to share additional information.
+Some job seekers find sharing links to a creative portfolio, Instagram handles, or YouTube channels useful.
+Just make sure this content is suitable for professional environments.
+Avoid adding links that could paint you negatively to future employers or admissions agents.

 What to Include in a Resume for Teenager Example & Template